An emerging market

 Should brands use NFC?

-It’s expected that by 2014 there will be over half a billion mobile devices equipped with NFC technology.
+It’s expected that by 2020 there will be over five billion mobile devices equipped with NFC technology.
 However, the technology is still relatively under used.

 Companies that are adopting NFC are the front runners.
 It’s still unclear whether the technology will gain traction in the mobile marketing industry.
 As with all things related to business, the decision to adopt NFC is a risk.
 On the plus side, it could give your company an edge over competitors.
 However, if the trend turns out to be a fad, you could be out some money.